zazuko/barnard59/packages/cli/README.md

   ] .
 ```

-The function in `customStreamCode.js` will be called with the following object:
+`customStreamCode.js` should export a function which returns a stream.
+During the initialization of the pipeline the function is called with the arguments built based on `code:arguments`.
+The built argument for this example would look like this:

 ```js
 {